tensorlayer/TensorLayer/docs/user/installation.rst

   pip3 install . -e

 This command will run the ``setup.py`` to install TensorLayer.
-The ``-e`` allows you to edit the scripts in ``tensorlayer`` folder, this help you to extend and modify TensorLayer easily.
+The ``-e`` allows you to edit the scripts in ``tensorlayer`` folder, it help you to extend and modify TensorLayer easily.